Tax Havens for Digital Assets: Crypto-Friendly Tax Countries

 #8 El Salvador

-In September 2021, El Salvador ignited headlines worldwide, becoming the first nation to embrace Bitcoin as legal tender.
+Back in September 2021, El Salvador ignited headlines worldwide, becoming the first nation to embrace Bitcoin as legal tender.
 Today, Salvadorans enjoy the freedom of purchasing anything from daily groceries to real estate using Bitcoin, making it an an attractive destination for crypto nomads.

 In a bid to entice more investment, El Salvador is marketing itself as one of the few nations devoid of crypto tax.
 But that’s not all.
 To sweeten the deal for foreigners considering relocation, the government has stated that all overseas residents will be exempt from tax on income generated from Bitcoin profits.
 So, if you’re a Bitcoin investor searching for a tax-friendly home, El Salvador is the place to be!